-As an undergraduate E Co-op student, you’ll enter the program during a work term with a business idea and the drive to turn it into a business.
+As an undergraduate E Co-op student in Stream 1, you’ll enter the program during a work term with a business idea and the drive to turn it into a business.
 Over your term, you’ll receive ongoing mentoring and feedback on your business development.
 You’ll be part of an entrepreneurial ecosystem that supports and propels students to succeed.
 You will have:

 - a wide network of mentors, entrepreneurs, and professionals

 - the opportunity to apply for the Norman Esch Enterprise Co-op Awards

 - practical workshops and seminars to help you build your business